 The Path Forward

-At the CES 2017, Tim Baxter, Samsung America's CEO, made a reference to the Galaxy Note 7 and shared that the company would be outing a report on the fault handset soon.
+At the Consumer Electronics Show 2017, Tim Baxter, Samsung Americas' CEO, made a reference to the Galaxy Note 7 and shared that the company would be outing a report on the faulty handset soon.

 The South Korean smartphone maker is expected to reveal the details of its investigation this month.

-Despite the Galaxy Note 7 debacle, Samsung is expected to continue the popular series and we could possibly see the Galaxy Note 8 make its debut in the latter half of 2017.
+Despite the Galaxy Note 7 debacle, Samsung is expected to continue the popular series and one could possibly see the Galaxy Note 8 make its debut in the latter half of 2017.

 From Our Sponsor